preiter93/tui-widget-list/README.md

 ### Configuration
 The [`List`] can be customized with the following options:
-- `scroll_direction`: Specifies whether the list is vertically or horizontally scrollable.
+- [`List::scroll_direction`]: Specifies whether the list is vertically or horizontally scrollable.
-- `style`: Defines the base style of the list.
+- [`List::style`]: Defines the base style of the list.
-- `block`: Optional outer block surrounding the list.
+- [`List::block`]: Optional outer block surrounding the list.

 You can adjust the behavior of [`ListState`] with the following options:
-- `circular`: Determines if the selection is circular.
+- [`ListState::circular`]: Determines if the selection is circular.
 When enabled, selecting the last item loops back to the first.
 Enabled by default.

 ### Example
 ```rust